 What could be more classic New Forest than a pony ride?
 There are several recommended stables for all abilities in the New Forest, including at Burley (red and blue routes), Ringwood (red route), and Brockenhurst (green and blue routes).

 With its network of car-free gravel tracks, the New Forest is also heaven for cyclists - you could bring your own on the train, as there is space for bikes on the New Forest Tour, and simply hop off at a trail-end.
-Or you can hire a bike from Cyclexperience and Country Lanes in Brockenhurst or Forest Leisure Cycle Hire in Burley (blue and red routes).
-If you're into cycling in a big way take a look at the New Forest Cycling events calender here.
+Or you can hire a bike from Cyclexperience and Country Lanes in Brockenhurst (blue and green routes), Woods Cyclery (green and red routes) in Lyndhurst, or Forest Leisure Cycle Hire in Burley (blue and red routes).
+If you're into cycling in a big way take a look at the New Forest Cycling events calendar here.

 Check out all the latest events in the National Park: http://www.newforestnpa.gov.uk/info/20045/things_to_do